4. Planning Your Memorial Service Program

 Sound System: Depending on the size of your memorial service, may need to employ a sound system.

-For a larger crowd—say, 100 or more—a public address sysatem (P.A.) is ideal.
+For a larger crowd—say, 100 or more—a public address system (P.A.) is ideal.
 Your church, local pro-life group or civic organization may have one you can borrow, or you can rent a P.A. from a local rental company or music store.

 In a pinch, especially if amplification is not allowed, multiple walkie-talkies can be strategically distributed throughout the crowd to broadcast the event from the stage.